mileskehoe/ideaeng/README.md

+# ideaeng
-# ideaengCreated initialy for the benefit of the consulting team at New Idea Engineering Inc
+# Created for the benefit of the consulting team at New Idea Engineering Inc

 These scripts provide a framework for learning about and using enterprise search.